funkshelper/woodcoin-historical/doc/readme-qt.rst

     qmake [optional: qmake "USE_QRCODE=1"]
     make

-Alternatively, install `Qt Creator`_ and open the `litecoin-qt.pro` file.
+Alternatively, install `Qt Creator`_ and open the `woodcoin-qt.pro` file.

-An executable named `litecoin-qt` will be built.
+An executable named `woodcoin-qt` will be built.

 .. _`Qt Creator`: http://qt-project.org/downloads/